tBaxter/questions-for-employers/README.md

 Can you tell me about a time when you've had to let someone go?

+## For engineering orgs

+**What version control system do you use?
+How do you track issues?** If the answer to either is "we don't", that's very bad.

+**What's the process for code review?** Bonus points if they can point to documented guidelines for behavior in code reviews.

+**How do you make sure that all code is understood by more than one person?**

+**How do you find bugs in your team's code?** Testing?
+Something else?

+**What happens when you find a serious bug in production code?** If they say this doesn't happen, that's a warning sign.

+**Who is responsible for doing deployment?
+How often do you deploy?**

+**How do you think about code correctness?**

-Is there a written roadmap all developers can see?
+**Is there a written roadmap all developers can see?
 How far into the future does it extend?
-How closely is it followed?
+How closely is it followed?**